 How does Google work?

 When you enter a search term, Google's algorithm determines which of the countless websites out there will be most relevant to you.
-It then lists the relevant sites in order of importance and shows them to you on what the industry calls a search engine results page.
+It then lists the relevant sites taking into consideration their relevance and popularity -among other ranking factors - and shows them to you on what the industry calls a search engine results page.

-Google is constantly searching the web looking for new or updated pages.
-It uses programs known as web crawlers, which follow links across the internet and report what they find to Google's servers.
+Google is constantly searching the web looking for new or updated pages, simulating the bheavior os users.
+It uses programs known as web crawlers, which follow links across the internet, a process also known as crawling, and report what they find to Google's servers.

-When Google's web crawlers return information about a website, a collection of internal servers analyzes each page's content to determine its main topic and message.
-That information goes into Google's index—the resource that the search engine uses to determine page ranking.
+When Google's web crawlers return information about a website, a collection of internal servers analyzes each page's content to determine its topics.

 - Add alt text, or text that shows in place of images, to help Google process video and image content

-When someone conducts a search, Google determines which pages appear first by considering factors such as:
+When someone conducts a search, Google determines which pages appear first to provide the best user experience by considering factors such as:

 - The user's location